 Although Ray-Ban started the relationship between the military and aviator sunglasses, Randolph Engineering has been providing the U.S. Military with aviator sunglasses since 1978.
+In 1982 they started producing the style HGU-4/P seen here.
 This is the same pair that’s worn by the U.S. Army and Navy as well as many allied Air Forces from around the world.

 Dolce & Gabbana Aviators